tipishev/python_debugging_workshop/README.md

 * a single point of entry
 * each function is a corridor
 * the more lines there is in a function the longer the corridor
-* calling a function within a function takes you one level deeper down the stack
+* calling a function within a function takes you one level deeper down the call stack
-* returning from a function takes you one level up, to the line where you entered
+* returning from a function returns you one level up, to the line where you entered
 * luckily there are no GOTO statements in Python, so each function has a single point of entry,
 * though, it may have multiple return points, for example a condition check may return the result earlier.
 And even if you don't return explicitly, Python returns an implicit None.
-* One thing to note about this diagram is that numbers are not the actual line numbers in the files, they are relative to each function.
-In real code all functions may be defined in the same file and their starting line number can be anywhere, but lines are always consecutive.
+* On this diagram the numbers are relative to each function.
+In real code all functions may be defined in the same file and their starting line number can be anywhere, but lines in a function are always consecutive.

-Because of these similarities, I prepared a small game "The Quest for Golden Python", while going through it we will work with different aspects of using a debugger.
+For your entertainment I prepared a small game "The Quest for Golden Python", while going through it we will work with different aspects of using a debugger.

 ### Installation